 -

 Pay Attention to Units: Always include the units in your calculations.
 This helps you keep track of what you're doing and ensures that your answer has the correct units.
-For example, if you're converting milligrams to kilograms, make sure your final answer is expressed in kilograms.
+As an example, if you're converting milligrams to kilograms, make sure your final answer is expressed in kilograms.

 -